2014 Trofeo Alfredo Binda-Comune di Cittiglio

 The 2014 Trofeo Alfredo Binda-Comune di Cittiglio was the 39th running of the women's Trofeo Alfredo Binda-Comune di Cittiglio, a women's bicycle race in Italy.
 It was the second race of the 2014 UCI Women's Road World Cup season and was held on 30 March 2014 over a distance of 121.4 km, starting and finishing in Cittiglio.

+The race was won by Swedish rider Emma Johansson of in a sprint finish.